Artic42/ArticUtils/README.md

 ## PythonLib

-Library of python scripts useful for a lot of application necessary for all my python projects
+Library of python scripts useful for a lot of application necessary for all my python projects.

+## Thoth

+Logger apllication with utilities to later join multiple logs.
+Usable in C, python and ruby.
+More info in the folder of the project.